This post contains affiliate links.

 We love sensory tubs!
-Digging, scooping and my son’s favorite… pretending!
-Yes these fun tubs filled with dry goods aren’t just for sensory development they are awesome for the imagination too.
-I really love this one not just because it was a big hit with my son, but because it combines so many different textures as well as sounds as you play.
+Digging, scooping and my son’s favorite – pretending!
+Yes, these fun tubs filled with dry goods aren’t just for sensory development.
+They are also awesome for the imagination, too.
+I really love this Christmas sensory tub.
+Not just because it was a big hit with my son, but because it combines so many different textures as well as sounds as you play.

 - Gather your materials.
-For this festive themed tub we are using split peas, white beans, green matte garland, red and silver shiny garland, scoops, tongs and a plastic container.
-My son also grabbed a Christmas tin to fill up.
+For this festively themed tub, we are using split peas, white beans, green matte garland, red and silver shiny garland, scoops, tongs and a plastic container.
+Additionally, my son grabbed a Christmas tin to fill up.

 - Start by cutting the garland into the tub.
 Have your kids help if they want.

-- As soon as he did the hands dove in to explore.
-The shiny garland was smooth, the beans were hard, the green garland was crunchy and the split peas were sharp.
+- As soon as he did, the hands dove in to explore.
+The shiny garland was smooth, the beans were hard, the green garland was crunchy, and, of course, the split peas were sharp.
 A wide range of textures for such a simple tub.

 - Add the tools and enjoy.

-- My son used the tongs to sort the garland into the tin.
+- Play, and then use the tongs to sort the garland into the tin.

-- Eventually he got all the bunches of garland out of his Christmas sensory tub.
+- Eventually, he got all the bunches of garland out of his Christmas sensory tub.

 A Small Christmas by Wong Herbert Yee is about as perfect a Christmas book as my son could ever read.
-My son is obsessed with firefighters, he rescues his baby sister all day long and the sound of sirens are pretty much a given day or night in our house.
+My son is obsessed with firefighters.
+He rescues his baby sister all day long and the sound of sirens is pretty much a given day or night in our house.
 Fireman Small is a tiny firefighter that children immediately relate to because he is little.
 His heart is big though and so is his courage.
-In this installment though it’s not a fire he rushes to but Santa’s aid.
+In this installment, it’s not a fire he rushes to but Santa’s aid.
 Your child doesn’t need to be as nuts about firefighters as my son is to enjoy this sweet holiday book.